Employment Discrimination Laws

 Employment discrimination laws are clear in stating that employment discrimination is unacceptable and illegal.
 Specifically, companies cannot legally discriminate against people based on race, gender, religion, pregnancy, and disability.
 How those laws are applied vary greatly.

 There are federal laws that everyone must follow and state and local anti-discrimination laws that employers must follow in their area.
 It's worth noting that the list below is not comprehensive and just because something is not on this list doesn't mean it's not covered by the law.

 For instance, there is no federal law that prohibits discrimination against people who are overweight (unless that weight counts as a disability).
 However, Michigan and six cities have such laws on the books.

 Additional Federal laws may exist that address employment discrimination.
 When you consider employment discrimination laws, the more stringent standard, either state or Federal, is generally applied in employment discrimination lawsuits.

 Many of these laws are old and established, yet they still cause problems.
 For instance, in 2015, the Supreme Court decided a court case that involved 1964's Title VII law.
 In this case, a young woman interviewed at retailer Abercrombie and Fitch while wearing a headscarf.

 She scored high and would normally have been offered a job, but they rejected her due to the headscarf.

 The court ruled that the company should have asked if she wore it for religious reasons rather than waiting for her to ask.

-Here are some of the Federal laws that protect employees or would-be employees.
-This is not a comprehensive list as it is difficult to stay on top of the constant additions to legislation.
+Here are some of the Federal laws that protect employees.
+Laws are constantly being changed and challenged so you need to do your due diligence to stay on top of things.
 When in doubt about laws that could affect your location, check with your state equivalent of the Federal Department of Labor and an employment law attorney.